-Our baseline VAR includes data on real government spending, real GDP, real private consumption, and the short-term nominal interest rate for the euro area covering the period 1980Q1-2008Q4.
-Real GDP is our measure of economic activity, and private consumption is included since it is the largest component of aggregate demand and a key determinant of the size of government spending multipliers (see Galí et al., 2007).
-The short-term interest rate is added to this small-scale VAR in order to assess the effects of monetaryfiscal policy interactions and potential changes thereof.12 We also investigate the impact of government spending shocks on a broader set of macroeconomic indicators, i.e. real private investment, the real wage, real net taxes and the Harmonized Index of Consumer Prices (HICP).13 These variables are added all at once in the fixed coefficients VAR.
+Our baseline VAR includes data on real government spending, real GDP, real private consumption and the short-term nominal interest rate for the euro area covering the period 1980Q1-2008Q4.
+Real GDP is our measure of economic activity.
+Private consumption is included since it is the largest component of aggregate demand.
+Moreover, this allows to contribute to the ongoing discussion on the effects of government spending shocks on private consumption (see e.g. Galí et al., 2007; Perotti, 2007; Ramey, 2009).
+The short-term interest rate is added to this small-scale VAR in order to assess the impact of government spending shocks on interest rates, and potential changes thereof.
+13 We also investigate the impact of government spending shocks on a broader set of macroeconomic indicators, i.e. real private investment, the real wage, real net taxes and the annual rate of change of the Harmonized Index of Consumer Prices (HICP).
+14 These variables are added all at once in the fixed coefficients VAR.
 In the specification of the TVP-VAR we are constrained by the need to avoid overparameterization and exhausting available degrees of freedom.
 Therefore, the additional variables are added one at a time to the baseline specification, which limits the number of variables in the VAR to a maximum of five indicators.